 One of the biggest hurdles for all startups is getting enough money to turn an idea into reality

 This week we will be looking at how to get initial seed investment to get your business off the ground.
 What's the best option for your business?
 Crowdfunding?
 Competitions?
 Angels?
-We will be exploring which source of funding suits your business best, and the funding journey from seed to Venture Capitalist investment.
+We will be exploring which source of funding suits your business best and the funding journey from seed to Venture Capitalist investment.

 What goes on in the mind of an entrepreneur?

 From Richard Branson to Elon Musk, it is clear that entrepreneurs across the world tend to think differently from the average 9-5ers.
-Identifying problems and providing solutions, taking and idea and acting on it - this by no means an easy path to walk.
-This talk is aimed to look at the entrepreneurial mindset and hear about how the long hours, lonely work environment and months without taking a salary is combated by the sense of reward, determination and self drive to seek entrepreneurial success.
+Identifying problems and providing solutions, taking an idea and acting on it - this by no means an easy path to walk.
+This talk is aimed to look at the entrepreneurial mindset and hear about how the long hours, lonely work environment and months without taking a salary is combated by the sense of reward, determination and self-drive to seek entrepreneurial success.

-In the end all comes down to the pitch!
+In the end, all comes down to the pitch!